jmhodges/copyfighter/README.md

 copyfighter
 ===========

-Copyfighter reports Go functions that are passing large structs by value.
+Copyfighter reports Go functions that are passing large structs by value .
 It helps you help your code.

 Every Go function call copies the values given to it, including structs.
 When large structs are passed around without using a pointer to them, the copying of new data in memory causes more allocations and more work for your garbage collector.

+Copyfighter performs static analysis on your Go package in order to find places where large structs are being use as method receivers, function parameters and return values.

 Install with `go get` or similar.